Euricom/template-secure-react-router/docs/authentication.md

 3. **Cookie Attributes**
    - `secure: true`: Ensures cookies are only sent over HTTPS connections
    - `httpOnly: true`: Prevents JavaScript access to cookies, protecting against XSS attacks
-   - `sameSite: "strict"`: Prevents the cookie from being sent in cross-site requests, protecting against CSRF attacks
-   - `partitioned: true`: Enables cookie partitioning, providing additional isolation between different contexts
+   - `sameSite: "lax"`: Allows cookies to be sent in top-level navigations and GET requests, while blocking them in cross-site POST requests, providing a balance between security and functionality
    - `prefix: "host"`: In production, uses the `__host-` prefix which:
      - Ensures cookies are only sent to the exact host that set them
      - Prevents subdomain attacks